• Skip to primary navigation

 Removing Skunk Odor From Yourself

 Both of these “recipes” will work for removing skunk odor from people and clothing as well.
-I’ve never been sprayed and hope to never be.
-IF I were to be so unfortunate, I’m glad I know at least two effective ways of removing skunk odor.
+I’ve never been sprayed and hope never to be.
+If I were to be so unfortunate, I’m glad I know at least two effective ways of removing skunk odor.

 I’m sure you’ve heard of using tomato juice or lemon juice.
 These don’t work.
 Tomato juice may be slightly effective, but it would take several soakings to be thoroughly rid of the odor.
 That’s a lot of tomato juice to soak a dog’s coat several times, not to mention covering a human body several times.